 That way you can enjoy the show while you’re doing other things, such as commuting to and from work, doing chores around the house, at the gym, or running.
 You’ll need to use a podcast app.

-No matter which app you use, once the show pops up don’t forget to tap on the subscribe button next to the FBI Retired Case File Review logo.
+No matter which app you use, once the show pops up don’t forget to tap on the follow or subscribe button next to the FBI Retired Case File Review logo.
 That way, the next time you access the app, the latest episodes will be waiting for you.

-Among the many agents I’ve had the pleasure to interview are Joe Pistone, Gary Noesner, and the case agents of the Miami Shootout, Unabomber, Madoff, Polly Klaas, Robert Hansen, Watergate, Jeffrey Dahmer, and Oklahoma City bombing investigations, as well as many fascinating but not as well-known FBI cases.
+Among the many agents I’ve had the pleasure to interview are criminal profiler John Douglas, legendary undercover agents Joe Pistone and Jack Garcia, Waco hostage negotiator Gary Noesner, and the case agents of the Miami Shootout, Unabomber, Madoff, Polly Klaas, Robert Hansen, Watergate, Jeffrey Dahmer, and Oklahoma City bombing investigations, as well as many fascinating but not as well-known FBI cases.